 Some therapists attract or take on more difficult or complex cases than others, so any outcome measure would have to take that into account.
 There is tremendous variation in the readiness, ability and willingness of individuals to make a relationship a success.
 Therapy is not something done to you, but something done by you.

 There is no agreed definition and measure of success.
 For a couple to remain together is not necessarily the best outcome.
 Who is to say that one future is better than another, if both cannot be fully known?
 Moreover, individuals may vary in level of satisfaction, given the same situational result.
-However, our service is designed to make the most out of your current relationship.
+However, my service is designed to make the most out of your current relationship.